1942 World Series: Game 1

 In Game 1, Red Ruffing had a no-hitter until Terry Moore singled for St. Louis with two out in the eighth inning.
-The Yankees scored the game's first run in the fourth on Buddy Hassett's two-out double with two on off of Mort Cooper.
+The Yankees scored the game's first run in the fourth on Buddy Hassett's two-out double with two on off Mort Cooper.
 Next inning with runners on second and third, Joe DiMaggio's fielder's choice made it 2–0 Yankees.
 In the eighth with two on, Hassett's single scored a run, then an error on Red Ruffing's fly ball scored two more.
-Red Rolfe singled to lead off the ninth off of Max Lanier and scored on an error on Roy Cullenbine's bunt attempt.
+Red Rolfe singled to lead off the ninth off Max Lanier and scored on an error on Roy Cullenbine's bunt attempt.
 Charlie Keller walked and an error on a pickoff attempt allowed Cullenbine to score.
 In the bottom of the ninth, with two on and two outs, Marty Marion put the Cardinals on the board with a two-run triple, then scored on Ken O'Dea's single.
 After Jimmy Brown walked, Spud Chandler relieved Ruffing and allowed an RBI single to Terry Moore.
 Another single loaded the bases, bringing Stan Musial to the plate as the potential winning run, only to have Musial ground out to end the game as the Yankees took a 1–0 series lead with a 7–4 win.

 Game 2

-In Game 2, Walker Cooper's two-run double in the first, the Cardinals' first hit of the game, put them up 2–0 off of Tiny Bonham.
+In Game 2, Walker Cooper's two-run double in the first, the Cardinals' first hit of the game, put them up 2–0 off Tiny Bonham.
 In the seventh, innings Johnny Hopp singled and scored on Whitey Kurowski's triple to make it 3–0 Cardinals.
 Johnny Beazley pitched seven shutout innings, but in the eighth allowed a two-out single to Roy Cullenbine, who stole second and scored on Joe DiMaggio's single.
 A two-run home run by Charlie Keller then tied the score, but the Cardinals regained the lead in the bottom half when Enos Slaughter doubled with two outs and scored on Stan Musial's single.
 Slaughter threw out Tuck Stainback going from first to third on a single with no outs in the ninth.
 Beazley then retired the next two hitters to end the game as the Cardinals tied the series with a 4–3 win heading to New York.

 Game 3

 Ernie White pitched a six-hit shutout against New York, walking none.
 The last time the Yankees were shutout in a World Series game was by Jesse Haines in 1926.
-The Cardinals scored the game's first run in the third off of Spud Chandler on Jimmy Brown's groundout with runners on second and third, then added an insurance run in the ninth off of Marv Breuer on Enos Slaughter's RBI single with two on, the run unearned due to catcher Bill Dickey's error on Terry Moore's bunt attempt, to take a 2–1 series lead.
+The Cardinals scored the game's first run in the third off Spud Chandler on Jimmy Brown's groundout with runners on second and third, then added an insurance run in the ninth off Marv Breuer on Enos Slaughter's RBI single with two on, the run unearned due to catcher Bill Dickey's error on Terry Moore's bunt attempt, to take a 2–1 series lead.